 When an Arizona driver registers their car and receives their driver's license there are a few things that occur that they may be oblivious to.
 A registered vehicle in the state of Arizona serves as an automatic agreement to abide by the state's implied consent law.
 This law dictates that a person who is lawfully arrested is required to take a chemical test of breath, blood or urine upon the request of a police officer for the purpose of assessing a driver's BAC.
 Therefore, if an officer suggests that a driver undergo a test, he or she can not refuse to take it.

 However, many drivers refuse to take it anyway.
 And although a police officer may not be able to physically make you take a test, there will most likely be repercussions.
 Upon refusal, the officer will demand that the motorist submits their license.
 The officer will then draft a sworn statement detailing the driver's refusal, and what reasonable grounds they had to believe that said motorist was driving under the influence of drugs or alcohol.
 They also must include that the driver blatantly refused to take the test and that they warned you of the consequences of doing so.

 The first time a driver refuses their license will be suspended for one year - a very extreme consequence for such a minuscule action.
 Subsequent refusals result in a two-year suspension of a driver's license.

 Subsequent Arizona DUI Penalties

 A first offense for a DUI is a Class 1 misdemeanor in Arizona.
-Which means that a driver served their time in county jail, paid the costly fines and had to use an ignition interlock device for a short time.
+This means that a driver served their time in county jail, paid costly fines, and had to use an ignition interlock device for a short time.
 After a first conviction, the penalties become significantly harsher as more DUI convictions are accrued.
 Here is a list of subsequent offenses and the penalties they garner in the state of Arizona: